jonmacd/Stepper_Motor_Box/README.md

 Motor speed is set with a potentiometer and displayed on an Adafruit seven segment backpack.

-Enable latching button connects/disconnects 24V to the stepper driver.
+The enable latching button connects/disconnects 24V to the stepper driver.

 Stir toggle switch connects 12V to a small gear motor externally to stir a solution.